On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

 then there exists a constant $M>0$ independent of the choice of the admissible displacement $\bm{\eta}$ for which the following relation holds as well

-where $\bm{a}_3(\bm{\eta})$ is the \emph{usual} unit vector normal to the deformed middle surface corresponding to the displacement occurring at the middle surface incurs.
+where $\bm{a}_3(\bm{\eta})$ is the usual unit vector normal to the deformed middle surface corresponding to the displacement occurring at the middle surface incurs.
 We recall that the relation~\eqref{dpcmp} is one of the sufficient conditions ensuring the ``density property'' formulated in~\cite{CiaMarPie2018b,CiaMarPie2018}.
-We also observe that the condition~\eqref{a3eta} is implied by the fact that $\overline{\bm{u}(\varepsilon)} \in \bm{H}^3(\omega)$ in view of the Rellich-Kondra\v{s}ov Theorem (cf., e.g., Theorem~6.6-3 in~\cite{PGCLNFAA}).
-However, in general, the latter higher regularity does not hold~\cite{Uraltseva1987}, and we thus settle for assuming~\eqref{a3eta} in view of the infinitesimality of the admissible displacement fields magnitude.
+We also observe that condition~\eqref{a3eta} holds when $\overline{\bm{u}(\varepsilon)} \in \bm{H}^3(\omega)$.
+However, in general, the latter higher regularity does not hold~\cite{Uraltseva1987}, and we thus assume that~\eqref{dpcmp} implies~\eqref{a3eta} since the admissible displacement fields are assumed to be ``small''.

+We also observe that assuming that the solution of Problem~\ref{problem0scaled} satisfies the Kirchhoff-Love assumptions is a judicious assumption in light of the error estimates established by Lods \& Mardare~\cite{LodsMar2000}.